 If you wish to collect and reuse personal data that is not wholly anonymized, for example, interviews from professional experts on a certain field, contact the FSD repository staff to see if archiving could be achieved before you start collecting information, so that research participants can be informed in a manner required by the repository.
 The staff of the repository can help researchers with data curation and steps leading to a successful collection and preservation of research data.
 Use of pseudonymised data is still personal data and allowing only restricted access can be used as a measure to archive the data.

 Do you or your research community need training in data protection or data management?
 Get acquainted with university´s personnel training and webinars, and when necessary, ask for our legal and data management experts to discuss and train.

 Further information on handling personal data

-If you need further assistance, please contact your school’s lawyer or Aalto’s data protection officer.
+Please contact your school’s data agent, lawyer or Aalto’s data protection officer if you need assistance.